ikerBorr/Scratch-3-LEGO-WeDo-1.0/README.md

 ## Download

-The executable can be found in the release section or can be downloaded via the following [link](https://github.com/ikerBorr/Scratch3-LEGO-WeDo1.0/releases/download/v0.1/Scratch.3.29.1.Setup.exe).
+The executable can be found in the release section or can be downloaded using the following [link](https://github.com/ikerBorr/Scratch3-LEGO-WeDo1.0/releases/download/v0.1/Scratch.3.29.1.Setup.exe).

 ## Contributing

-In order to modify or customize the button images or icons, you can edit the `index.jsx` file.
-On the other hand, the operation of the extension is described in the files of the `src` directory.
+To modify or customize the button images or icons, you can edit the `index.jsx` file.
+Additionally, the functionality of the extension is described in the files within the `src` directory.

-All remaining information can be found in the repositories `scratch-gui`, `scratch-vm` and `scratch-desktop`.
+For further information, you can refer to the repositories `scratch-gui`, `scratch-vm` and `scratch-desktop`.

-It should be noted that in order to control the `LEGO WeDo 1.0` device, the [`node-wedo`](https://github.com/nathankellenicki/node-wedo/) module has been used as a reference, although some modifications have been added.
+Please note that the [`node-wedo`](https://github.com/nathankellenicki/node-wedo/) module has been used as a reference for controlling the `LEGO WeDo 1.0` device, with some additional modifications.